Scoping the Project

 Update the app icon.

 In iOS 7, app icons for high-resolution iPhone and iPod touch are 120 x 120 pixels; for high-resolution iPad, app icons are 152 x 152 pixels.
-(To learn more about all icon sizes, see Icon and Image Sizes in iOS Human Interface Guidelines.)
+(To learn more about all icon sizes, see Icon and Image Sizes.)

 Note that iOS 7 doesn’t apply shine or a drop shadow to the app icon.
 And, although iOS 7 still applies a mask that rounds the corners of an app icon, it uses a different corner radius than earlier versions of iOS.